mpm/backed-goods/README.md

 The original title is _Waffle Man_.
 The whole waffle theme is related to a friend of mine whose father was running a full blown waffle factory.
-We used to hang out there, watching freshly backed waffles and cookies on conveyor belts.
+We used to hang out there, watching freshly baked waffles and cookies on conveyor belts.

-With ripened age, I find this name a bit silly now, so I changed it to _Backed Goods_.
+With ripened age, I find this name a bit silly now, so I changed it to _Baked Goods_.

 ## How to play